After the NICU

 Once at home, please call your pediatrician if you have any questions.
 Our discharge coordinator will set up an appointment for you with your local family pediatrician after you take your baby home.

-If you don't have a pediatrician, learn more about our providers at UC San Diego Health.
+If you don't have a pediatrician, learn more about our providers within the UC San Diego Health network.

 You will have appointments with your baby's primary care provider and possibly, appointments with other specialists.
 You will be given a list of upcoming appointments and/or phone numbers to call to schedule appointments if needed.